Settled Nomad

 Croatia adopted the Euro in January 2023, replacing the Kuna.
 Most international cards work without issues — ZABA (Zagrebačka banka), PBZ (Privredna banka Zagreb), and Erste Bank ATMs accept Visa/Mastercard with fees of EUR 2–4 per withdrawal.
 Wise and Revolut work seamlessly.
 Croatia is increasingly cashless in cities; coastal tourist areas and markets may still prefer cash, particularly outside peak season.

-The recommended card stack for Croatia
+The card stack for Croatia

 Frequently asked questions